terminalforlife/VimConfig/source/plugin/moredoc/readme.txt

     respectively.
 Think of these 'modes' as a set of presets I consider appropriate to use for each task.

+    - More Mode

+        This mode will toggle the following settings:

+                   ruler / noruler
+                  number / nonumber
+               showmatch / noshowmatch
+            laststatus=1 / laststatus=2

+    - Document Mode

+        This mode will toggle the following settings:

+                    wrap / nowrap
+               linebreak / nolinebreak
+               syntax on / syntax off

+    The modes can be combined.

 Variables

     Where `*` in the variable name is `g:MoreDoc_`.